rolldone/remote-pipeline/note.md

 - [QueueRecordDetail] : Improvement message notif success and error pipeline [Progress]

-- [Queue] : Add delay and add fix time delay for create new queue from queue [Waiting]
+- [Queue] : Add delay and add fix time delay for create new queue from queue [Progress]

 - [PipelineItem] : can clone pipeline item [Waiting]